US STOCKS-Wall Street ends sharply lower on bank contagion fears

 "This mini banking crisis has increased the chance of recession and accelerated the slowdown timeline for the economy," Pursche said.
 "It's natural that the Fed should re-examine its course of action, but it's still very clear that while inflation is slowing it's still very much a concern and needs to be brought under control."

+All 11 major sectors of the S&P 500 ended the session in negative territory.

-On the upside, shares of FedEx Corp FDX.N jumped after the package carrier hiked its current fiscal year forecast.
+On the upside, FedEx Corp FDX.N jumped 8.0% after hiking its current fiscal year forecast.

+Declining issues outnumbered advancing ones on the NYSE by a 4.07-to-1 ratio; on Nasdaq, a 2.94-to-1 ratio favored decliners.

+The S&P 500 posted 5 new 52-week highs and 20 new lows; the Nasdaq Composite recorded 29 new highs and 320 new lows.

 (Reporting by Stephen Culp in New York Additional reporting by Shubham Batra and Amruta Khandekar in Bengaluru Editing by Matthew Lewis)